mistergrr/lmop/content/Enemies/Major/Rsolk.md

 # Description
 **Class:** Warlock (Great Old One – with a pestilence-themed patron)
 **Appearance:** Cloaked in rags and leather, face hidden behind a rat skull mask.
-His eyes gleam yellow in the dark.
+His eyes glow blue in the dark.
 His skin is pocked, stretched, and patchy with white fur.
 **Voice:** Raspy, whispering like wind through a tunnel.
 Constantly sniffs or twitches.
 **Tactics:** Ambushes, traps, and minions.
 Never fights alone.
 Always plans an escape route.